The Little Lion Hunter

 The Little Lion Hunter is a Warner Bros.
-Merrie Melodies cartoon released to theaters on October 7, 1939.
+Merrie Melodies cartoon.
+The short was released to theaters as early as September 23, 1939.
 This short was the first of a series of five films featuring the Inki and mynah bird characters.

 Plot

 Little African boy Inki is out hunting in the jungle with his spear, but has some difficulty in capturing any animals.
 He is also oblivious to the fact that a ferocious lion has selected him as prey and is sneaking up on him.

 Home media

 The Little Lion Hunter is available in an unrestored version on both the VHS tape The Best of Bugs Bunny and Friends and the laserdisc The Golden Age of Looney Tunes Volume 2 (side 4).